 Anelia abounds with examples of other instances of this community magic that arise from different strategies.
 These can be more informal things such as taking the time to get to know new members, to find out what their skills and interests are and to explore if there’s an opportunity to contribute “because if they can contribute, they feel like they belong.
 And it can be anything.
 For example, we have a writer here who loves bikes so he did a ‘I’ll fix your fixie’ day.”

 Alternatively, that community magic can come from more formal things such as getting member feedback.
 Anelia elaborates more on this “from previous feedback, people said they wanted more fitness and wellness in the space.
 So we started with yoga sessions.
 Since then spontaneous running groups have started up, and we’ve got physios in the space doing physio work.
-So everything we do, we try to feed back in and that’s how we align our partnerships.”
+So everything we do, we try to

 In the ten years that Inspire9 has grown as a community-led coworking space, they’ve been refining their community building process.
 Within this ongoing process, there have been lots of lessons.
 Anelia shares her insight into best practices, systems and their tools for thoughtful growth in the second part of this interview.